Results are now available from the timers, Albany Running Exchange:

 - Assisting Runners: Family/friends who drive around the course to see their runners MUST be aware that runners will be crossing and/or running on portions of various forest roads.
 Crew members – please drive slowly and cautiously.
 If you are at an aid station to assist a runner, you need to stay clear of the actual aid station so you don’t get in the way of volunteers assisting other runners.
 We have very capable and helpful volunteers at our stations.
 Extra people stepping in creates confusion for the volunteers who are trying to help and track the registered runners.

-No Fireworks: Yes, it’s the Fourth of July, but fireworks are prohibited per National Forest permit regulations.
+No Fireworks: Yeah, it’s the Fourth of July, but fireworks are prohibited per National Forest permit regulations.

 - During registration, runners will be required to agree to our COVID-19 race safety guidelines.